Sunyang730/sublime-jsdocs/README.md

 Press <kbd>Tab</kbd> to move forward through the fields, press <kbd>Shift</kbd>+<kbd>Tab</kbd> to move back through the fields.

-If there are many arguments, or long variable names, it is sometimes useful to spread the arguments across multiple lines.
-DocBlockr handles this situation too:
+If there are many arguments, or long variable names, it is sometimes useful to spread the arguments across multiple lines. sublime-jsdocs handles this situation too:

 ![](http://spadgos.github.io/sublime-jsdocs/images/long-args.gif)